paypal/openapilint/docs/rules/path-parameters.md

 # enforce path parameter parity (path-parameters)

-Validates that the sum of the parameters with {"location": "path"} matches the number of path template parameters in the URI.
+Validates that the sum of the parameters with {"location": "path"} matches the number of path template parameters in the URI, and that required='true'.
+See the [spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#fixed-fields-7) for the full description.

 ## Examples of *correct* usage